 The following tips for staying healthy in the colder months may come as obvious to you, but really think about if you do in fact focus on these parts of your health every week.
 Sometimes we need a simple reminder in the form of a blog post to get us back on track and thinking about putting our health first.

 You'll notice that this guide to staying healthy is not just about nutrition, although that's a big part of it.
 Health begins with a balance of wellness in both the mind and body.

-If you're eating nutritious food but constantly stressed about little things at work, you will not reach your full healthy potential.
-Likewise, if you're starting to exercise everyday but never getting enough sleep at night, you probably won't feel at all energized or happy the next day.
+If you're eating nutritious food but constantly stressed about little things at work, you will not reach your full health potential.
+Likewise, if you're starting to exercise every day but never getting enough sleep at night, you probably won't feel at all energized or happy the next day.

 Read through this list, take it in, and start to realize how interconnected every aspect of our mind and body are in terms of health.
 Try to hit each one of these goals for a month straight and see if you notice a difference in how you feel.
 It may seem like a lot of different aspects to focus on right now, but once you get into the habit, you will thank yourself later.

 Hydration, hydration, hydration...hydration.
 The fact is, it's hard for the average person to stay properly hydrated throughout the day, to reach that impossible 8 glasses of water.

 The best advice I can give you is it's all about making it a habit.
 When you wake up, have a glass of water with your morning coffee.
 Before you go to bed at night, drink a glass of water.
 Instead of reaching for that coke at lunchtime, you guessed it, reach for water instead.

 Some people have a hard time enjoying the taste (or lack thereof) of water.
 If you're one of those, opt for sparkling flavored water or hot tea.